-The former ‘Military Pageant’ Airshow becomes simply the Military Airshow for 2019 and will again recognise the contribution of our Armed Forces, past and present.
+The former ‘Military Pageant’ Airshow retains the Military Airshow name for 2020 and will again recognise the contribution of our Armed Forces, past and present.

 About Old Warden